-Rifle scopes with a reticle placed in their second focal plane (SFP) are the predominant type of rifle scopes on the market.
-These scopes have the reticle placed in the eyepiece, at the so-called second optical focal plane.
+Riflescopes with a reticle placed in their second focal plane (SFP) are the predominant type of rifle scopes on the market.
+Second focal plane scopes have the reticle placed in the eyepiece, at the so-called second optical focal plane.

 There are, however, also some drawbacks of rifle scopes with such optical construction.
 Reticle subtensions change with the change of magnification, and because of that, distance calculations with the reticle are only possible at one specific magnification setting.
 Similarly, it is possible to use holdovers for correction of bullet drop only at one specific magnification, which makes this technique very difficult to use.
-The last, but minor, drawback is that low-quality rifle scopes can have a shift of the point of impact with the magnification change.
+The last, but minor, a drawback is that low-quality riflescope can have a shift of the point of impact with the magnification change.

 Scroll down to products